outpost-os/sentry-kernel/doc/concepts/concepts/security.rst

-   * **harden-control-flow-redundancy**: Emit extra code to set booleans when entering basic blocks, and to verify and trap, at function exits, when the booleans do not form an execution ath that is compatible with the control flow graph.
+   * **harden-control-flow-redundancy**: Emit extra code to set booleans when entering basic blocks, and to verify and trap, at function exits, when the booleans do not form an execution tree that is compatible with the control flow graph.

    * **hardcfr-check-returning-calls**: When `-fharden-control-flow-redundancy` is active, check the recorded execution path against the control flow graph before any function call